 - How to make differently: Sprinkle with salt and drizzle with Japanese mayo, finish with chopped spring onion

-- Amount: 2 pinches of salt, 1 tbsp mayo and 1 tbsp spring onion
+- Amount: 2 pinches of salt, 1 tbsp mayo, and 1 tbsp spring onion

 - Recommended: To enjoy more "authentic" taste of takoyaki

-Pure salt
+Pure Salt

-You might think it's too boring, but this is the best way to enjoy deep dashi flavour!
+This one goes even further as it’s a pure takoyaki with pinches of salt.
+You might think it’s too boring, but this is the best way to enjoy deep dashi flavor!

 - How to make differently: Sprinkle with salt